appindesign/M-Time-Series/readme.md

 - `n` The occurence of the day to find.
 If n is positive the function counts from the start of the month.
 If n is negative the function counts from the end of the month.
 - `day` The day you wish to find the occurence of e.g. Day.Friday.

-*Return* The date of the nth occurence of the day.
+*Return* The function returns the date of the nth occurence of `day` as type date, datetime or datetimezone.

 ## Timestamp Preparation
 ### fnRoundTimestamp